On behalf of the Board of Directors it is our privilege and honour to present thenineteenth Annual Report and the

 Your Company continued to enjoy cordial and smooth relations amongst all its employeesat Dahej and Kochi terminals.

-The Company has laid down policies and procedures to inform the Members of the Boardabout the Risk Assessment and Minimization Procedure.
-A Risk Management Committeeconsisting of an Independent Director and all the Whole-time Directors periodicallyreviews the procedures to ensure that Executive Management controls risk through properlydefined framework.
-The risk assessment framework encompasses inter-alia methodology forassessing risks on an ongoing basis risk prioritization risk mitigation monitoring planand comprehensive reporting system.
+Committee consisting of an Independent Director and all the Whole-time Directorsperiodically reviews the procedures to ensure that Executive Management controls riskthrough properly defined framework.
+The risk assessment framework encompasses inter-aliamethodology for assessing risks on an ongoing basis risk prioritization risk mitigationmonitoring plan and comprehensive reporting system.

 DETAILS OF ESTABLISHMENT OF VIGIL MECHANISM FOR DIRECTORS AND EMPLOYEES

-The Board of Directors of the Company has approved the Vigil Mechanism in terms ofprovisions of Section 177 of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 for Directors and employees of the Company toreport to the management concerns about unethical behavior actual or suspected fraud orviolation of the policy.
-The same has also been hosted on the website of the Company.During the year ended 31st March 2016 no complaint has been received underVigil Mechanism.
+The Board of Directors of the Company has approved the Vigil Mechanism in terms ofprovisions of Section 177 of Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 for Directors and employees of the Company toreport to the management concerns about unethical behavior actual or suspected fraud orviolation of the policy.
+The same has also been hosted on the website of the Company.During the year ended 31st March 2017 no complaint has been received under VigilMechanism.

 DIRECTORS' RESPONSIBILITY STATEMENT

-(3) of Section 134 of theCompanies Act 2013 Directors hereby confirm that:
+(3) of Section 134 of the Companies Act 2013 Directors hereby confirm that:

 (a) in the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures;

-(b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that
+(b) the directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that

-(c) the Directors have taken proper and sufficient care for the maintenance of adequate accountingrecords in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+(c) the directors have taken proper and care for the maintenance of adequate accountingrecords in accordance with the provisions of this Act for safeguarding the assets of theCompany and for preventing and detecting fraud and other irregularities;

-(d) the Directors have prepared the annual accounts on a going concern basis;
+(d) the directors have prepared the annual accounts on a going concern basis;

-(e) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively; and
+(e) the directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively; and

-(f) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.
+(f) the directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

 During the year your Company did not accept any deposits from the public under Section73 of the Companies Act 2013.

 M/s T. R. Chadha & Co.
-Chartered Accountants will retire at the ensuing AnnualGeneral Meeting (AGM) of your Company and being eligible offer themselves forre-appointment.
-The re-appointment if made for the financial year 2016-17 will have tobe approved by Ordinary Resolution as required under Section 139 of Companies Act2013.
+Chartered Accountants will retire at the ensuing AnnualGeneral Meeting (AGM) of your Company and your Board of Directors has recommendedappointment of M/s T.R.
+Chaddha Chartered Accountants LLP as the Statutory Auditors forthe financial year 2017-18 subject to the approval of the Members.
+The appointment willhave to be approved by Ordinary Resolution as required under Section 139 of Companies Act2013.

-The Board of Directors sincerely thanks and wishes to place on record its appreciationof the Ministry of Petroleum and Natural Gas Government of India State Governments ofGujarat and Kerala Promoters of the Company Engie (erstwhile GDF Suez) RasGas ExxonMobil and other LNG suppliers gas off-takers and consumers of re-gasified LNG AuditorsLenders and the Employees of the Company for their whole-hearted co-operation andunstinted support.
-The Directors want to express their deep-felt thanks and best wishes toall the Shareholders for the continued support and the trust they have reposed in theManagement.
-The Directors look forward to a better future and further growth of yourCompany.
+The Board of Directors sincerely thanks and wishes to place on record its appreciationof the Ministry of Petroleum and Natural Gas Government of India State Governments ofGujarat and Kerala Promoters of the Company Engie (erstwhile GDF Suez) RasGas ExxonMobil and other LNG suppliers gas off-takers and consumers of re-gasified LNGAuditors Lenders and the Employees report for the of the Company for their whole-heartedco-operation and unstinted support.
+The Directors want to express their deep-felt thanksand best wishes to all the

 For and on behalf of the Board of Directors

 |Place : New Delhi ||(K.D.
 Tripathi) |

-|Date : 19th August 2016 ||Chairman |
+|Date : 8th August 2017 ||Chairman |